UTAUT Model Determinants, Questionnaire and Explanation

 Unified Theory of Acceptance and Use of Technology (UTAUT) Model

-Determinants of the Unified Theory of Acceptance and Use of Technology (UTAUT) Model
+What are the determinants of the Unified Theory of Acceptance and Use of Technology (UTAUT) Model?

 1. Performance Expectancy